kelseyshiba/kelseyshiba.github.io/_posts/2020-06-25-building_a_sinatra_application_tips_and_tricks.markdown

 Both of these were very helpful in getting logic outside of the views.

 **Protecting Routes**
-One of the best lines of code I learned from other students in my cohort was this line:
+One of the best lines of code I learned from other students in my cohort was this:

 ```
 not_found do